webpack/webpack.js.org/content/configuration/dev-server.md

 webpack-dev-server can be used to quickly develop an application.
 See the ["How to Develop?"](/guides/development) to get started.

-This page describes the options that effect the behavior of webpack-dev-server (short: dev-server).
+This page describes the options that affect the behavior of webpack-dev-server (short: dev-server).

 T> Options that are compatible with [webpack-dev-middleware](https://github.com/webpack/webpack-dev-middleware) have 🔑 next to them.